OPTIMET/OPTIMET/README.md

 The example above will *not* compile the code responsible for the analysis of nonspherical targets.
 Set this option to `ON` if you would rather have it.
 The code used for the TMM analysis of nonspherical particles has to be compiled with the MPI option set to ON.

 The executable `Optimet3D` should be directly in the build directory.
-We currently provide not installation mechanism.

 Supported Platforms
 -------------------